nazmifr/TinyXT/README.md

 ![Mockup of the converter](https://raw.githubusercontent.com/nazmifr/TinyXT/master/converter_mockup.jpg)

 Or you can build it yourself!
-It's not that hard no worries!
+It's not that hard, no worries!

-Using this piece of gear you'll be able to use a normal PS/2 or sometimes USB keyboard on your old machines such as:
+Using this nifty piece of gear you'll be able to use a normal PS/2 or sometimes USB keyboard on your old machines such as:

 - Pentium 1 machines 286 / 386 / ...
 - Amstrad PC1512, PC4086, PC5086
 - Commodore Amiga 1000 / 2000 Computers
 - Old Bull Micral, Goupil, Olivetti, Thomson, IBM ... computers

+Firmware by: https://github.com/kesrut/pcxtkbd (GPL 2.0 License)

 ## BOM: